Unfortunately, some dogs experience health problems that leave them without the full use of their legs.

 If you aren’t sure whether a wheelchair would be a good option for your dog, discuss the issue with your vet.

 Things to Consider When Shopping for a Dog Wheelchair

 Wheelchairs utilize a wide variety of design concepts and materials, so there are a few things you’ll need to think about when trying to narrow down your options.
 Some of the most important considerations are explained below.

 Does your dog need support for his front or back legs?

-Dogs can suffer from problems that affect their front legs, back legs, or both, and you’ll obviously need to purchase a wheelchair designed to help in the way your dog needs.
+Dogs can suffer from problems that affect their front legs, hind legs, or both, and you’ll obviously need to purchase the right type of wheelchair for your dog’s needs.

-Unfortunately, the vast majority of dog wheelchairs on the market are designed for dogs with rear leg problems.
+Unfortunately, the vast majority of dog wheelchairs on the market are designed for dogs with hind leg problems.

-This means that owners of dogs who have rear-leg difficulties have a number of different options, but those who need a wheelchair that provides front-end support don’t have as many products to consider.
+This means that owners of dogs who have rear-leg difficulties have a number of different options, but those who need the type of wheelchair that provides front-end support don’t have as many products to consider.